 Scripture Reading: Jeremiah 12 - 16 …

 God said to Jeremiah, "I bound the whole house of Israel and the whole house of Judah to me, to be my people for my renown and praise and honor, but they have not listened!"
 (13:11).
 God threatened them with exile, with captivity, and they would soon be carried off to Babylon.
 "All Judah will be carried completely away" (13:19).
 "Can the Ethiopian change his skin or the leopard its spots?
-Neither can you do good who are accustomed to doing evil" (13:23).
+Neither can you do good who are accustomed to doing evil” (13:23).
 As He had done before, God instructed Jeremiah NOT to pray for the well-being of this people (14:11).
-Jeremiah responded by saying that the prophets were telling Judah that they would have peace, that nothing would happen to them.
+Jeremiah responded by saying that the prophets were telling Judah that they would have peace and that nothing would happen to them.
 God says, "The prophets are prophesying lies in my name.
 I have not sent them or appointed them or spoken to them" (14:14).

-While there are promises throughout the Old Testament of this future restoration, many miss it today.
+While there are promises throughout the Old Testament of this future restoration, many miss them today.
 God brought a remnant back to Jerusalem after 70 years of captivity, but Jeremiah is pointing to something more than that.
 He was pointing to TODAY and to a not-so-distant future.
 The LORD, the Almighty One, the God of Abraham, Isaac and Jacob, has brought millions of the descendants of Judah back to the land He promised to their fathers.
 And there is an even greater fulfillment in the future, when Jesus returns and literally reigns in Jerusalem over the nations of the world.

 The hope that is offered to many today is a false hope of peace with a "god" they do not know and do not worship from their hearts.
 False religions and false gods abound in our world today.
 But there is ONE Who is the Maker of the heavens and the earth.
 As He revealed Himself through the prophets and apostles, and finally in His Son Jesus Christ, He uses His Word today as the "sword of the Spirit" to open the eyes of the blind and to seek and to save that which was lost.
 Through the Gospel of Jesus Christ judgment is declared and salvation is offered to all who believe, who are born again by the very Spirit of God and who live as true prophets in this world, declaring God's truth to all.